openstack/ossa/doc/source/vmt-process.rst

 stakeholders.
 The disclosure date is set to 3-5 business days, excluding Monday/Friday and holiday periods, at 1500 UTC.
 No stakeholder is supposed to deploy public patches before disclosure date.

-Once the email is sent, the OSSA bugtask status should be set to *Fix committed* if the report uses Launchpad.
-At that point we can also add downstream stakeholders to the bug.
-This means adding ~canonical-security to the bug subscribers in Launchpad, for example.
+Once the email is sent, any stakeholders who reply requesting subscription to the report may be added.

 For non-embargoed, public vulnerabilities no separate downstream advance notification is sent.
 Instead the OSSA bugtask is set to fix